Direct Digital Synthesis (DDS)

 That’s amazing!
 Why doesn’t everyone do it that way!?

-The usual digital reason - aliasing.
-If the waveform in the table has frequency components that would go beyond the nyquist frequency when transposed to the output frequency, we'll get aliasing distortion.
-The only real way around that is to use a higher sampling frequency and bigger phase accumulators and increments.
-This all adds cost and complexity.
-There are tricks you can use instead, like using interpolation to fill in the ‘missing values’ in the wavetable, or using a series of wavetables with differing harmonic content for different frequencies, ensuring that higher wavetables don't have frequencies above nyquist.
+The usual digital reason – aliasing.
+If the waveform in the table has frequency components that would go beyond the nyquist frequency when transposed to the output frequency, we’ll get aliasing distortion.
+The only real way around that is to use a higher sampling frequency.
+Increasing the sampling frequency then means that the increment needs to increase by the same factor for a given frequency.
+There are tricks you can use instead, like using a series of wavetables with differing harmonic content for different frequencies, ensuring that higher wavetables don’t have frequencies above nyquist.